-Anger that is associated with trauma is an indication of melting or thawing.
+Feeling anger that is associated with past trauma is an indication of melting or thawing.
 It is a positive sign that the energy trapped during the traumatic experience is trying to find a way to be expressed, ultimately resolving itself.
 It is also a positive sign that one’s sense of self that was damaged during the trauma is growing back.

 The anger associated with developmental or childhood trauma pretty much falls into the same category as the anger caught in PTSD, however the energies could be buried deeper than those of adulthood trauma, the memories are those of an infant or child and the process of healing could need to be adjusted to access these earlier times.

 In conclusion, we can note that flash rage is characterized by:

 - an indication a need for self-expression, a need for developing communication skills

 - should be embraced and nurtured

 - an indication of moving upwards on the scale of how much one values their rights